pololu/p-star-examples/README.md

 should see the "Project" pane on the left side, which shows all the source and header files in the project.

+Open the "File" menu and select "Project Properties".
+In the "Device" field, enter either "PIC18F25K50" or "PIC18F45K50" depending on which microcontroller is on your P-Star, and then click "Ok".

 Click the "Make and Program Device" button (the button with a green arrow pointing down).
 This will cause the IDE to compile the program and then download it to your computer as a HEX file.